 - Recurring skin rash or infection

 - Chronic or frequent digestive problems, e.g., bloating, constipation, or diarrhea

 - Autoimmune disease, e.g., rheumatoid arthritis and psoriasis

 - Organ inflammation

-Herbs to Boost the Immune System
+Herbs to Help Boost the Immune System

 Human and in vitro studies were done to assess the therapeutic benefits of the following best herbs for immune support.
 Chances are, you’ve seen them in your local health food store or used them before, but didn’t realize they’re good for your immune system.

-1. Green tea for immune system
+1. Green tea can help to boost the immune system

 Green tea (Camellia sinensis) is a well-known plant with immune-boosting powers.
 It is believed to originate in China and is widely grown and produced in places like India, Japan, Sri Lanka, and the US.
 The tea is made from the leaves and buds of the Camellia sinensis, and is one of the most commonly consumed teas in the world.